Monocular Depth Estimation

 Can this replace a safety LiDAR completely?

-Currently, for ISO-certified safety zones (stopping the robot to prevent human injury), certified 2D safety LiDARs are still the regulatory standard.
-Monocular depth is primarily used for navigation, path planning, and obstacle avoidance, acting as a complement to the safety system.
+Right now, for ISO-certified safety zones (where robots stop to avoid hurting people), certified 2D safety LiDARs are the gold standard.
+Monocular depth shines for navigation, path planning, and obstacle dodging—teaming up nicely with the safety setup.

 What software stacks support this?